 - You will need to provide registrant information then select a session you wish to attend.

-If you have questions about the registration process or the program, please reach out to Brandyn Bascones.
+If you have questions about the registration process, please reach out to Ashley May.

 We understand that unplanned or unexpected events come up.
 Due to the popularity and high demand for this program that is currently free to participants, please review the following guidelines, established to reduce the number of last minute cancellations and no-shows and ensure that those who sign up for the program have the time commitment to attend the classes: